ThinkInvis/RoR2-Yeet/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Yeet/blob/master/changelog.md

+**3.0.2**

+- For developers: Now uses local NuGet config, removing the requirement for manual addition of a source.
+- Updated R2API dependency to 5.0.6 (now using split assembly).
+- Updated TILER2 dependency to 7.3.4.
+- Updated BepInExPack dependency to 5.4.2103.

 **3.0.1**

 - Fixed only one item being removed from inventory while dropping multiple copies of that item.